dgarrison63/agility2018/lab3.rst

 creates a layer 7 BIG-IP traffic policy and associates it with the virtual server.
 This layer 7 traffic policy evaluates the hostname or URI path from the request and forwards the traffic to the pool associated with that path.

-However, in order to support A/B testing using OpenShift routes, the Container Connector creates an iRule on the BIG-IP which handles the connection routing based on the assigned weights.
+However, in order to support A/B testing using OpenShift routes, the Container Connector creates an iRule and a datagroup on the BIG-IP which handles the connection routing based on the assigned weights.

 To complete this exercise, we will perform the following steps: